ducktyper-ai/quackverse/README.md

-I'll create comprehensive documentation for QuackCore to help developers get started with this foundational library.
-The documentation will include everything needed to understand and utilize QuackCore effectively.

 # QuackCore Documentation

 ## Introduction

-QuackCore is the foundational library that powers the QuackVerse ecosystem of media production tools.
+QuackCore is the foundational library that powers the QuackVerse ecosystem of tools.
 It provides shared infrastructure for path resolution, configuration management, plugin architecture, and other common functionality that enables seamless integration between specialized tools in the ecosystem.

 This documentation will help you get started with QuackCore and understand how to leverage its features in your own applications or when building new tools for the QuackVerse ecosystem.